-Dorothee Ostmeier is Associate Professor of German at the University
+Dorothee Ostmeier is a Professor of German at the University

 of Oregon, Director of Graduate Studies and Affiliate Professor of Folklore and Participating Faculty of Comparative Literature (Ph.D., The Johns Hopkins University, MA in Philosophy and Literature, Ruhr Universitaet, Bochum).
 She taught previously at the University of Washington.
 Her research and teaching focuses on German literature and culture of the 18th to the 20th centuries.
 International reviews of her book, Sprache des Dramas-Drama der Sprache.
 Nelly Sachs' Dramatische Szenen, recognize this study as one of the few works that analyze Sachs' cryptic dramatic writings, which she composed after escaping Nazi persecution in 1941.
 Professor Ostmeier’s analysis situates Sachs’ oeuvre within the ongoing debate on obsessive memory in the face of the universal disappearance of idealist utopias.
 Aspects of her current book project “Gender Constructs in German Literature of the Early Twentieth Century” have been presented at international conferences and have discussed concepts of the body in culturally subversive philosophical treatises, theatrical and artistic texts, and reform movements, as for example, alternative living communities.
 The book will demonstrate that the poetic culture of the early Twentieth century is inseparable from modernist and post-modernist feminist discourses, and claims that the early poetic dialogues anticipate and challenge contemporary feminists’ thought.
 It explores the poetic exchanges between major representatives of modernist poetry, between expressionists, symbolists and representatives of new objectivism.
 Ostmeier loves to engage in discussions about poetry, its aesthetics and powerful capacity to further philosophical, political, and cultural identity negotiations.